MicrosoftDocs/dynamics-365-intelligent-order-management/topics/simulations.md

 ![Sims naming form](media/sim_name.png)

-Name your simulation something you will recognize easily at a glance, such as "max distance and source update for los angeles".
+Name your simulation something you will recognize easily, such as "Max distance and source update for Los Angeles".
 The description field can be used as a "note", to add more details to help you remember the motivation or goals behind the simulation (or for others to understand the simulation at a glance).

 ### Order types